EXPERTS IN HISTORIC ROOFING RESTORATION AND PRESERVATION

 We are committed to the historical preservation of many roofs across America, including the Biltmore Estate.

 History is worth protecting.
 Huber and Associates specializes in historical restoration and preservation of roofs — protecting buildings nationally and internationally that are architecturally, culturally and historically important.
 Our team has been restoring and preserving historical roofs for more than 40 years.
 In that time, we have partnered with homeowners, businesses, government agencies and heritage preservation societies, and gained a reputation as historical restoration experts.

-We are experienced in roofing with many kinds of materials, including clay tile, copper and other ornamental metals, slate, thatch and wood.
-In everything we do, we strive to create restorations that are as beautiful and long lasting as the original, maintaining fidelity to its core design principles while adding years of life by using modern techniques and materials.
+Our team of roofers works with many kinds of materials, including clay tile, copper and other ornamental metals, slate, thatch and wood.
+In everything we do, we strive to create restorations that are as beautiful and durable as the original, maintaining fidelity to its core design principles while adding years of life by using modern techniques and materials.

 Many of the roofs we restore are on buildings listed either as National Historic Landmarks or historic places on the Department of the Interior's National Register of Historic Places.
 The Secretary of the Interior nominates landmarks whereas state preservation offices nominate historic places — both signify that a property is part of our history and worth preserving for future generations to enjoy.